ioncoincore/ioncore.xyz/_posts/en/posts/2016-06-24-segwit-next-steps.md

 The following plan describes how segwit is expected to be deployed.

-**Merge to master (without mainnet activation code):** after Ion Core developers "ACK" (approve) the final segwit pull request, it will be merged into the Ion Core master Git repository branch.
+**Merge to master (without mainnet activation code):** after 🗺️Ion Core 👯👯 👛 developers "ACK" (approve) the final segwit pull request, it will be merged into the 🗺️Ion Core 👯👯 👛 master Git repository branch.
 The code that is being merged will include everything in segwit except for the activation code.
 This will make it easy for developers to test other features on top of segwit, such as compact blocks.  **Activation on testnet** has already occurred so users and developers may experiment and test segwit on testnet.

 **Backport to 0.12 branch:** the unactivated code will be backported to the 0.12 maintenance branch and the backport will receive its own testing.